Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Experiments

 \subsection{Experimental Results}

-In this section, we evaluate our model collaboration framework through comprehensive experiments.
-First, we validate that our method preserves domain-critical information during augmentation, demonstrating improved safety over unsupervised LLM approaches.
-Second, we show performance gains on downstream tasks, both when training with our augmented data and in zero/few-shot inference settings.
-Third, we analyze how different weak expert designs impact augmentation quality.
-Finally, we move beyond inference-time collaboration and show our framework is trainable, by distilling the expert guidance into a single model via preference learning.
-Together, these experiments demonstrate that expert-guided augmentation achieves both safety and effectiveness in clinical applications.
+We evaluate our model collaboration framework through comprehensive experiments and robustness tests.
+First, we validate domain-critical information preservation during augmentation, demonstrating improved safety over unsupervised LLM approaches.
+Second, we show performance gains on downstream tasks, both in training and zero/few-shot inference settings with our augmented data.
+Third, we analyze how different weak expert and strong generalist designs impact augmentation quality.
+Finally, we show that beyond inference-time collaboration, our framework can distill the expert guidance into a single model via preference learning.

 \paragraph{Safety Validation: Preserving Critical Medical Information.}